vichcraft/TurnItUp/README.md

 # TurnItUp Chrome Extension

-A modern Chrome extension to boost the volume of any media (audio/video) playing in your browser beyond 100% (up to 500%).
+A Chrome extension to boost the volume of any media (audio/video) playing in your browser beyond 100% (up to 500%).

 ## Features
 - Boost volume up to 5x (500%).